learn-co-curriculum/react-hooks-what-is-react/README.md

 React also has a recommended tool, `create-react-app`, that makes it easy to create a new React project from scratch.
-The `create-react-app` tool sets up preconfigured, default, project and more.
+The `create-react-app` tool sets up a preconfigured, default, project, ready to launch with `npm start`.
 This package includes functionality built to be mobile friendly and progressive.
 That means apps will work on all modern browsers and mobile devices.

 React is actively maintained by Facebook, and new features are added regularly!
 Once you have a good grasp on React, you will have the ability to create cutting